babs12316/Ideahunt/README.md

 * Copy my .env.example file and name it like .env
 * php artisan config:cache
 * php artisan serve

-Try it yourself & enjoy!
+Hope you will find it useful!